Atmospheric escape: Sputtering escape

 Excess kinetic energy from the solar wind can impart sufficient energy to eject atmospheric particles, similar to sputtering from a solid surface.
 This type of interaction is more pronounced in the absence of a planetary magnetosphere, as the electrically charged solar wind is deflected by magnetic fields, which mitigates the loss of atmosphere.

 Charge exchange escape

 Ions in the solar wind or magnetosphere can charge exchange with molecules in the upper atmosphere.
 A fast-moving ion can capture the electron from a slow atmospheric neutral, creating a fast neutral and a slow ion.
 The slow ion is trapped on the magnetic field lines, but the fast neutral can escape.

 Polar wind escape

 Atmospheric molecules can also escape from the polar regions on a planet with a magnetosphere, due to the polar wind.
 Near the poles of a magnetosphere, the magnetic field lines are open, allowing a pathway for ions in the atmosphere to exhaust into space.
+The ambipolar electric field accelerates any ions in the ionosphere, launching along these lines.